payetools/Payetools/README.md

 ### Contributing
 Given the current pipeline of work, we are not quite ready to receive contributions at this stage but if you are interested in joining the project, please contact paytools-master via Github.

+**It isn't recommended to fork this repo at this time, on the basis that there are a lot of changes coming in fairly short order.**  Once again, if there is a feature or capability you require, please contact us in the first instance.

 ### License
 This project is licensed under the Apache 2.0 open source license (see LICENSE.md).